NoHomey/material-ui-number-input/README.md

 ## 'required'

-Fired when `required` prop is `true` and user leaves empty the input or it gets cleard after onBlur listener.
+Fired when `required` prop is `true` and user leaves empty the input or it gets cleared.

+## 'clean'

+Fired when `required` prop is `false` and user leaves empty the input or it gets cleared.

 ## 'invalidSymbol'